Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 What is Pateti?

-“Pateti” is derived from the word “Patet”, meaning repentance.
-It’s the day before Navroz and is celebrated on the eve of Parsi New Year.
-Parsis think about the good and bad things that happened to them in front of holy fire.
+“Pateti” is derived from the word “Patet,” which means repentance.
+It’s the day before Navroz and is celebrated on the eve of the Parsi New Year.
+On this day, Parsis think about the good and bad things that happened to them in front of holy fire.

-They promise to live a life according to the principles of Zoroastrianism.
-Afterwards, they wish each other “Pateti Mubarak”.
+They promise to live according to the principles of Zoroastrianism.
+Afterwards, they wish each other “Pateti Mubarak.”
 Pateti is the day of penance, celebrated to gain health, wealth, and prosperity.
-The Parsi community greet each other, exchange gifts and savour the Parsi cuisine.
+The Parsi community greets each other, exchanges gifts, and savours the Parsi cuisine.

-Is Parsi New Year a Public Holiday in Gujarat?
+Is the Parsi New Year a Public Holiday in Gujarat?

 Gujarat, the westernmost state in India, has a Parsi population of about 60 million people.
-Parsis are accumulated in the states of Maharashtra and Gujarat.
+Parsis are concentrated in the states of Maharashtra and Gujarat.

 The Parsi New Year is a regional holiday in Gujarat.
 This year’s holiday is on Monday, August 15th, 2024.
 A regional holiday (national holiday) is a day off from work for cultural celebrations.